 In addition to our commitment to approach Shakespeare with identity-conscious casting, we have always had a dedication to non-traditional casting in all of our work where it is allowed by the playwright and it makes sense.
 That dedication has allowed artists and audiences access to work that has challenged not just conceptions of race and gender but also age, physical type, etc that allow us to experience even well-known material through a different lens, creating space for new insights.
 Yet we fully recognize that we have been limited in the range of whose stories we have told.

-There isn’t a single finger to point at why we struggle with offering plays that — I guess I just have to say it — fall outside of white Christian heteronormativity, but I’ll speculate that it’s a permutation of 1) us not doing a good enough job convincing semi-regulars (non-passholders who come frequently) that a show is relevant to them, 2) whether we like it or not our broader audience simply might lack interest in stories they deem “too political,” “depressing,” “ripped from the headlines,” or “identity-driven” (all phrases I’ve heard), 3) we lack meaningful relationships with communities the stories do reflect and so our messages are never really received, and/or 4) if those communities do know about the work they may not feel that we’re a space for them.
+There isn’t a single finger to point at why we struggle with offering plays that — I guess I just have to say it — fall outside of white Christian heteronormativity, but I’ll speculate that it’s a permutation of 1) us not doing a good enough job convincing semi-regulars (non-passholders who come frequently) that a given show is relevant to them when the folks in it look different than they do, 2) whether we like it or not our broader audience simply might lack interest in stories they deem “too political,” “depressing,” “ripped from the headlines,” or “identity-driven” (all phrases I’ve heard), 3) we lack meaningful relationships with communities the stories do reflect and so our messages are never really received, and/or 4) if those communities do know about the work they may not feel that we’re a space for them.
+Again, it’s not one of these things, it’s partially all of these things.

 Wanna talk about paralysis?
 I want to fix it all right now, but I’m one man and this is a complex web.